Should I Go to the ER for a UTI?

 • You are vomiting you can’t keep down medications and clear fluids

 If you are not experiencing these symptoms, or your UTI is mild, you should still seek treatment straight away.
 However, there are other options worth considering.
-Learn when to see a doctor for UTI below.
+Learn when to see a doctor for a UTI below.

 Where Should You Go for a UTI?